vsphere-tmm/Supervisor-Services/README.md

 ---
 # Supervisor Services Labs Catalog

-## *Experemental*
+## *Experimental*

 The following Supervisor Services Labs catalog is only provided for testing and educational purposes.
 Please do not use these services in a production environment.
 These services are intended to demonstrate Supervisor Services' capabilities and usability.
 VMware will strive to provide regular updates to these services.
-The Labs services have been tested on vSphere 8.0.
+The Labs services have been tested starting from vSphere 8.0.
 Over time, depending on usage and customer needs, some of these services may be included in the core product.

 **WARNING** - By downloading and using these solutions from the Supervisor Services Labs catalog, you explicitly agree to the conditional use **[license agreement](supervisor-services-labs/licence-agreement.md)**.